-- 3. For the purpose of this Rule the following examples shall be considered assistance, and are therefore not allowed: - a) Save as otherwise permitted below, pacing in races by persons not participating in the same race, by athletes lapped or about to be lapped or by any kind of technical device (other than those permitted under Rule 7.4 (d);

-- b) Possession or use of video recorders, radios, CD, radio transmitters, mobile phones, or similar devices in the competition area which have the capacity to communicate; - c) Except for devices complying with Rule 6.12, the use of any technology or appliance that provides the user with an advantage which he would not have obtained using the equipment specified in these Rules. - d) Provision of advice or other support by any official of the competition not related to or required by his specific role in the competition at the time (e.g. coaching advice, the take off point in a Jumping Event except to indicate a failure in horizontal jumps, time or distance gaps in a race etc.).
+- 3. For the purpose of this Rule the following examples shall be considered assistance, and are therefore not allowed: - a) Save as otherwise permitted below, pacing in races by persons not participating in the same race, by athletes lapped or about to be lapped or by any kind of technical device (other than those permitted under Rule 7.4 (d); - b) Possession or use of video recorders, radios, CD, radio transmitters, mobile phones, or similar devices in the competition area which have the capacity to communicate; Note: Possession or use of items specified within Rule 7.3 b) also applies to athlete's assistants and guide-runners. - c) Except for devices complying with Rule 6.12, the use of any technology or appliance that provides the user with an advantage which he would not have obtained using the equipment specified in these Rules. - d) Provision of advice or other support by any official of the competition not related to or required by his specific role in the competition at the time (e.g. coaching advice, the take off point in a Jumping Event except to indicate a failure in horizontal jumps, time or distance gaps in a race etc.).